 - 1. Students should be prepared to serve as professionals in administrative careers in government, public service agencies, and non-profit organizations; - 2.
 Students should be qualified to work in every facet of the public or private sector. - 3.
 Students should secure upward mobility through civil service opportunities and other professional placements. - 4.
-Students should pursue graduate study in Public Policy and Administration, Criminal Justice, Health Administration, Community Leadership, Law School and other graduate disciplines. - 5.
-Students in the concentration will take an internship introducing them to the day-to-day operation of public agencies.
+Students should pursue graduate study in Public Policy and Administration, Criminal Justice, Health Administration, Community Leadership, Law School, and other graduate disciplines. - 5.
+Students in the concentration will take an internship introducing them to public agencies' day-to-day operations.

-GOVERNMENT AND POLITICS: POLITICAL SCIENCE CONCENTRATION ACADEMIC MAP
+DEPARTMENT OF SOCIAL SCIENCES GOVERNMENT AND POLITICS: POLITICAL SCIENCE CONCENTRATION ACADEMIC MAP